Laflin & Rand Powder Company: DuPont control

-Ruins of some of the Laflin & Rand gunpowder mill buildings in New York.
+Ruins of several buildings from the Laflin & Rand gunpowder mill in New York.

 Laflin & Rand and DuPont together commanded over two-thirds of the United States explosives and gunpowder industry by 1900.
-In October 1902 DuPont purchased Laflin & Rand and operated the company as a subsidiary until Federal antitrust action required divestiture in 1912.
-On April 1, 1912, there was a large explosion at the New Jersey operated factory.
+In October 1902 DuPont purchased Laflin & Rand and operated the company as a subsidiary until federal antitrust action required divestiture in 1912.
+On April 1, 1912, there was a large explosion at the New Jersey-operated factory.
 Fifteen tons of black powder ignited, killing two men at the scene and leveling three buildings.
 Houses all across northern New Jersey shook as the shock wave hit them.
-When Laflin & Rand was dissolved, the reorganized Hercules Powder Company received Laflin & Rand patents for smokeless powder and continued manufacture at Kenvil, New Jersey under the direction of Haskell ballistics laboratory director Bernhart Troxler.
-The former Laflin & Rand plant at Haskell operated until dismantled in 1926.
+When Laflin & Rand was dissolved, the reorganized Hercules Powder Company received Laflin & Rand patents for smokeless powder and continued manufacture at Kenvil, New Jersey, under the direction of Haskell ballistics laboratory director Bernhart Troxler.
+The former Laflin & Rand plant at Haskell operated until it was dismantled in 1926.
 Hercules Powder Company continued to produce Bullseye and Unique powders at other plants until selling the product line to the Alliant Powder Company.
 Alliant Powder Company continued manufacturing these smokeless powders into the 21st century.